About Green Mountain Energy Company

 Who is Green Mountain Energy Company?

-Green Mountain Energy Company is the nation’s longest serving clean energy provider and a pioneer of the green power market in the U.S. Founded in 1997 with a mission to change the way power is made, we provide business customers with cost-competitive, cleaner energy products and an easy way to make a difference for the environment.
+Green Mountain Energy Company is the nation’s longest serving clean energy provider and a pioneer of the green power market in the U.S. Founded in 1997 with a mission to change the way power is made, we provide business customers with 100% renewable energy products, affordable pricing and an easy way to help make a difference.

 Learn more about Our Mission.